CitrineInformatics/community-tools/web_ui_examples/03_data_views.md

 * **Access**: This gives you the option of changing the Privacy settings of your View.

 ## View plots
-Under the View name, the plots tab leads to a page like the following:
+Under the View name, the "Plots" tab leads to a page like the following:

 ![View plot config](fig/27_view_plots1.png "View plot config")

 There are many different plot types that you can choose from, including line plots, scatter plots, and histograms.
 The "Point Hover Values" specifies what information is displayed when your cursor hovers over a data point, and "Number of Responses" specifies how many data points to show.
 Depending the plot type, the subsequent settings will change.

-In this example, we will plot a histogram of band gap values in this dataset, so we select "Band gap" for the x-axis.
+In this example, we will plot a histogram of band gap values in this dataset, so we select "Band gap" for the *x*-axis.
 This produces a plot (backed by [Plotly](https://plot.ly/)) that looks like the following:

 <img src="https://github.com/CitrineInformatics/community-tools/blob/enze/ui-tutorials/web_ui_examples/fig/27_view_plots2.png" alt="View histogram" width="450" height="422">